rmcdeveloper/hello-world/README.md

 ## About me

 My name is **Ronaldo Correa**.
-I worked as mechanical engineer for more than 15 years, changing to a Frontend developer which is my real passion.
+I worked as mechanical engineer for more than 15 years, changing to a Frontend developer which is my new passion.
 Now, I have already been working as Frontend engineer for aproximately 3 years.

 ## Education